Improve Your Credit Score

 - Pay down your credit cards.
 If you max out your credit limit, or come close to it, lenders figure you might likely default on a new loan.
 For example, if your credit limit is $20,000, and you charge $19,000, you are using 95 percent of your available credit.
 This is called overutilization and makes creditors nervous because your debt-to-credit ratio is too high.
 The second best way to improve your credit score is to use less than 30 percent of the available credit on your credit card(s) and to pay down installment or mortgage loan balances.
 For more information on financial ratios and how to calculate them, see Monitor Your Financial Health.

-- Carefully consider canceling cards, especially older accounts.
+- Understand the implications of cancelling cards, especially older accounts.
 Lenders believe the longer you've had credit, the better.
-How about “Find out what your score is now before you try to improve it.
 Assuming you're not paying an annual fee to keep a card open, don't close unused credit card accounts—especially if they are the ones that you've had open the longest.
 Closing an account could make your debt-to-credit ratio worse because you would be cutting down on your total available credit when you close the account.
 But continue to check your account statements regularly to be sure you are not victimized by identity theft or hit with surprise fees.

 - Strike a balance between paper and plastic.
 Having a record of on-time payments for both revolving accounts and installment loans should help your credit score.
 In fact, having a mix of credit types on your credit report is normal for people with longer credit histories and can add slightly to their scores.
 However, you need to make sure you're striking a balance as to how you pay these off.
 If you have only an installment loan (for example, a car loan) and then pay cash for everything else, you might actually be hurting your credit score.
 That's because having and using a credit card responsibly can convey prudent money management—which in turn can boost your credit score.
 But, if you need the discipline of using paper over plastic to keep your debt in check, do so.